korawica/clishelf/README.md

   * [Emoji](#emoji)
 * [Configuration](#configuration)

-This is the **CLI Utility** Python package for help me to make versioning and logging on my any Python package repositories, because I do not want to hard code or set up the development flow every time that I create the new Python package project :tired_face:.
+This is the **Utility CLI Tools and Hooks on the Shelf** for my Python packages that help me to make versioning, abbreviate Git CLI and logging on my any Python package repositories, because I do not want to hard code or set up the development flow every time that I create the new Python package project :tired_face:.

 ## Installation